Commercial restitution: General principles

 - central assessments (unless manually raised when a long first period return is not submitted)

 - interest previously charged but not yet paid

 - a VAT assessment issued with a Section 67 VAT Act late registration penalty

-- a VAT assessment raised to recover input tax claimed where a party has not paid its supplier who has to make a Bad Debt Relief claim for output tax.
+- a VAT assessment which has been raised to recover input tax previously claimed by a party who has not paid its supplier, who has made a Bad Debt Relief claim for output tax.